What if you could hire faster and better? What if you could get new employees job-ready in half the time?

 5 Components of a Human Resource Management System

-In general, all of the aspects that go into an HRMS can be divided into five categories:
+In general, all of the aspects that go into HRMS solutions can be divided into five categories:

 - Core HR